Simplifying JavaScript

 The best modern JavaScript is simple, readable, and predictable.
 Learn to write modern JavaScript not by memorizing a list of new syntax, but with practical examples of how syntax changes can make code more expressive.
 Starting from variable declarations that communicate intention clearly, see how modern principles can improve all parts of code.
 Incorporate ideas with curried functions, array methods, classes, and more to create code that does more with less while yielding fewer bugs.

 It's time to write JavaScript code that's clean and exprssive.
-Modern JavaScript is more simple, predictable, and readable than ever.
+Modern JavaScript is simpler and more predictable and readable than ever.
 Discover how to write better code with clear examples using principles that show how updated syntax can make code better with fewer bugs.

 Starting from the ground up, learn new syntax (or how to reuse older syntax) to transform code from clunky bug-susceptible scripts to clear and elegant programs that are easy to read and easy to extend.